sybila/biodivine-aeon-client/manual/src/dev/chapter_build.md

 This will also automatically re-build the `aeon-wasm` module to keep it up-to-date.
 If everything works well, you should be able to access Aeon Online by visiting `http://localhost:1234` in your browser.

 Alternatively, you can also run `npm run start` to only start the development server without rebuilding `aeon-wasm`.
-Note that any changes to JavaScript/HTML will be reloaded dynamically by the development server, so you don't have to restart the server.
+Any changes to JavaScript/HTML will be reloaded dynamically by the development server, so you don't have to restart it.
 Only backend changes need to be re-compiled.

 #### Build Aeon as a deployable website